arisGio/javascript/README.md

 context: has to do with the 'this' keyword var | let | const you can debug through the console directly

+## context, this

+context: main source of bugs, juniors get messed up this keyword with button example